BladeScraper-Designs/VoronMods/V2.4/EuclidProbe/README.md

 https://github.com/nionio6915/Euclid_Probe/blob/main/stls/Voron/Clockwork1_MGN12_Right_M2.5.stl
 https://github.com/nionio6915/Euclid_Probe/blob/main/stls/Voron/Clockwork1_MGN12_Left.stl

 2. You can simply use the Omron adapter.
 For the dock chosen above, you need this STL.
-This also uses M2.5 self tappers. https://github.com/nionio6915/Euclid_Probe/blob/main/stls/Voron/OmronFotekM2_V3.stl
+This also uses M2.5 self tappers.
+There's not a lot to do here, just make sure when the probe is not attached that the mount itself is above the nozzle. https://github.com/nionio6915/Euclid_Probe/blob/main/stls/Voron/OmronFotekM2_V3.stl